Members get our updates on rescue alerts, league events, special offers and more.

 - Be careful of downed power lines, debris and reptiles brought in with high water that could pose danger.

 - Contact your local animal control office if a pet is missing, to find out where lost animals can be recovered.
-Bring a recent picture of your pet, tattoo number or microchip number.
+Bring a recent picture of your pet, and microchip number.

 - Don't allow your pet to drink water or eat food that may have been contaminated.